This story has been updated to include the new reserve and the extended auction.

 That is exactly how we traveled to tour the magnificent 18,327-square-foot estate of the late Lonnie “Bo” Pilgrim and his wife, Patty, who passed late last year.
 The Pilgrims’ three children knew that selling such a highly specialized estate built on Bo’s chicken fortune — 43-plus acres more than 120 miles east of Dallas — would be a challenge.
-So they opted to do what more and more owners of luxury homes are doing these days: put it up for auction.
+So they opted to do what more and more owners of luxury homes are doing these days: put it up for auction with Concierge Auctions.

 The Pilgrim estate at 800 South Greer Boulevard is on the main road to Pittsburg.
 The mansion has six bedrooms, 10 and a half baths, exercise room, formals, quarters, media room, and chickens etched in every corner.
 There’s also a huge indoor swimming pool and spa that was patterned after the famous Greenbrier Spa in White Sulphur Springs, West Virginia.

 “Mrs. Pilgrim visited the Greenbrier and phoned Richard Drummond Davis from the spa that she wanted their indoor pool to look just like the Greenbrier’s,” says listing agent Kyle Crews with Allie Beth Allman & Associates.
 Drummond Davis designed the home, built by Steve Thornton for an estimated $15 million in 1992-1993.
 The mansion and grounds are now valued at more than $8 million.